zhan4839/reAnalyst/reAnalyst/Image  Processing/OCR/README.md

 This OCR script is designed to automatically upscale images and extract text using Tesseract OCR.
 It's a part of the reAnalyst framework, aimed at facilitating the scalable analysis of reverse engineering activities.
 The script processes all `.jpg` images in a specified input directory, upscales them for better OCR accuracy, and outputs extracted text to a specified output directory.

+We also provided a hOCR script to generate hOCR files instead of text files, which can be important to determine the exact location of each mouse click.

 ## Prerequisites

 - Python 3.x